 Launch Activity Monitor on your Mac so that you can see what is affecting your Mac’s performance.
 Go to Applications > Utilities and open Activity Monitor.
 And click the “CPU” tab.
 This will list all programs by the amount of CPU they are using.
 You can also view memory use by selecting the “Memory” tab.
 Activity Monitor will let you see if there is an app or process making a large demand.

 Quit apps when you are not using them.
+You can view what apps are running.
 When you close an app by clicking the X icon, it will remain running in the background.
 This is usually okay but it may also cause your Mac to slow down.
 For me, some big apps, like Microsoft Word, etc, was slowing my Mac.
 To quit apps, right-click (or ctrl-click) and then select Quit.

 Clean up your desktop, if it is messy